Sea Jellies and Jelly-like Organisms

 Most people cringe when they think of jellyfish floating through the ocean or laying on the beach.
 In fact, the painful sting that is caused by some jellyfish has made us overlook what makes these animals so beautiful and interesting.
 Jellyfish serve as an important part of the food web and many animals, including birds and turtles, consider jellyfish to be a tasty treat.
 You can often visit the National Seashore and view shorebirds and other wildlife eating jellyfish that have washed ashore.
 Jellyfish are related to other creatures, such as sea anemones, corals, and hydroids.
 All of these creatures use stinging cells for feeding and defense.
 With no brain to guide their actions, jellyfish must depend on currents to carry them to where food may be.
 Spring and summer winds and currents can sometimes cause many jellyfish to wash onto the beach at the National Seashore.

 The Portuguese man-of-war is sometimes referred to as the "blue jellyfish," but it is actually not a true jelly.
-Instead, it is a colony of hundreds of animals that live and work together as a single unit.
+Instead, it is a colony of four organisms that live and work together as a single unit.
 Each type of animal forms a different part of the body with one of four specialized jobs.
 The units of animals include the hunting and digestive polyps, the floating unit, and the animals that reproduce for the colony.
 In order to stay wet, this creature may rock from side to side in the water, but it can also deflate and temporarily submerge itself to avoid a surface attack.
 Suspended beneath the float are long tentacles, reaching up to 60 feet, with stinging cells used for capturing small fish that wander into this drifting death trap.
 Portuguese man-of-war have an extremely painful sting, so you may want to stay out of the water if you see many of them washed on the beach.

 Sometimes the beach looks as though it is freckled with blue-green coins.
 These are Blue button jellyfish, and like the Portuguese man-of-war, each is actually a colony of organisms that drift where the wind and currents send them.
 Each type of animal in the colony serves a specialized function for the survival of the colony.
 While small, free-floating marine animals, known as zooplankton, are captured by the Blue button's tentacles, humans are fortunately unaffected by its mild sting.